 - Cancer is the number one disease killing children from age six months to young adulthood.
-It is the leading cause of non-accidental death in children.

 - Childhood cancer occurs regularly, randomly and spares no ethnic group, socioeconomic class or geographic region.